akyriako/typesense-prometheus-exporter/README.md

 Each metric is labeled with:
 - `namespace`: The Kubernetes namespace where the exporter is running.
-- `cluster_name`: The name of the Typesense cluster.
+- `typesense_cluster`: The name of the Typesense cluster.

 ---